Cordocentesis is a method of fetal blood sampling which is usually carried out under ultrasound guidance.

 - establish the degree of a fetal anaemia

 - further investigation of an underlying chromosomal anomaly

-Usually a 20-gauge spinal needle is inserted under direct sonographic guidance towards the umbilical vein.
-The site of cord insertion is at the placenta where the cord is relatively fixed is generally fixed.
-The presence of a posterior placenta increases the difficulty of the procedure and in such cases, a muscle relaxant may be required prior to the procedure to immobilise the intervening foetus.
+Usually, a 20-gauge spinal needle is inserted under direct sonographic guidance towards the umbilical vein.
+A typical sampling site would be where the segment of the umbilical cord is closest to the placenta where the cord is relatively fixed.
+The presence of a posterior placenta increases the difficulty of the procedure and in such cases, a muscle relaxant may be required prior to the procedure to immobilise the intervening fetus.

 There is a higher complication rate if performed prior to 20 weeks.
-An associated foetal loss rate as high as 4% has been reported 2.
+An associated fetal loss rate as high as 4% has been reported 2.

 Recognised complications include:

 - 1. A Cameron et.al Fetal Medicine for the MRCOG and Beyond.
 RCOG Press.
 ISBN:1906985367.
 Read it at Google Books - Find it at Amazon